Adventure April 9 2019

 The home of maple syrup and poutine, what’s not to love?
 If you find yourself in the most northern parts of Canada, you have a great chance of seeing the Northern Lights.

 When night falls in the northwest territories of Canada, head into the wilderness with your guide and join the hunt for the Aurora Borealis.
 Starting in Yellowknife, you’ll end up being only 400km south of the Arctic Circle.
-Here you’ll get the optimum experience of catching the this most mesmerising light show.
-Even better, your guide will be there to assist with your camera setup, ensuring that even an amateur photographer can get the perfect shot.

 3. Northern Lights in Sweden

 In Sweden, begin your memorable night with a bit of fun - on a sleigh ride behind a snowmobile!
 A Northern Light’s experience in Abisko, Sweden will change depending on the season: in the early season, you’ll gaze from Abisko National Park, but when the ice on the lakes is thick enough, you’ll get to see the lights from one of the top viewing locations.
-And don’t worry about the cold, you can always find shelter inside where a fire will be burning all evening long.

 4. Northern Lights in Iceland

-Iceland is one of our favourite travel destinations, with so many amazing adventures to enjoy in an absolutely beautiful part of the world.
+Iceland is one of our favourite travel destinations, with so many amazing adventures included to enjoy in an absolutely beautiful part of the world.

-Hop in a private 4x4 vehicle in Reykjavik, where you will soon leave the city lights behind and head to areas that have been carefully selected on your search for the Aurora Borealis.
 Or, if wanting to see the lights from a different perspective, why not experience a Northern Lights Deluxe Cruise?
+One of our best sellers.
 Cruise along Iceland’s coastline and see the city sites from another point of view.
 While you wait for the magical lights to appear, simply enjoy the crisp ocean breeze and gaze at the starry night sky - you are in Iceland after all.
+Warm jackets are required.

 5. Northern Lights in Norway

 Norway is a mix of beautiful mountains and islands and has a coastline that stretches a massive 25,000 kilometres.
 Being situated in the North and neighbouring Sweden, it’s no surprise you can see the Northern Lights here also.
 If you are looking for a winter wonderland for your next holiday, look no further than Norway.
-Pack your skis or snowboard and cross your fingers that you’ll be in the right place, at the right time, to witness the Northern Lights for yourself!

 Time for Aurora Borealis trivia!